Goya Nevada

 Goya was a professional portrait painter (i.e., this is how he earned his living) who was also a "realist" painter who unintentionally presaged modern painting because of the subjects he chose (war, oppression, foibles of society) and the manner in which he depicted them, specifically without praising or glorifying institutions or famous persons.

-He is often called the "father of modernism" especially for having painted "The 3rd of May" and for how he drew some of the black and white etchings that he did.
+He is often called the "father of modernism" especially for having painted "The 3rd of May" and for how he depicted scenes in some of the black and white etchings that he created.

-The newspaper the UK Guardian provided this "back story" about Goya in 2006 as:
+The newspaper the UK Guardian published this accurate and typical "back story" about Goya in 2006:

-For a complete time-line of events in Goya's life, go here.
+For a complete time-line of events in Goya's life, go to:

 Biography Articles